DanielCasali/3zoneocp/README.md

 pullSecret: '{"auths": ...}'
 sshKey: 'ssh-ed25519 AAAA...'
 ```
-5)Create the ignition files using "openshift-install" tool more info on this here:
+5) Create the ignition files using "openshift-install" tool more info on this here:
    https://docs.openshift.com/container-platform/4.15/installing/installing_ibm_power/installing-ibm-power.html#installation-user-infra-generate-k8s-manifest-ignition_installing-ibm-power

 If you don't know how to download it, look here: https://docs.openshift.com/container-platform/4.15/installing/installing_ibm_power/installing-ibm-power.html#installation-obtaining-installer_installing-ibm-power

-### If you are doing it with the pre3zoneocp:
+### If you are doing it with automatically the pre3zoneocp:
 3) Clone the helper project on the parent directory together with 3zoneocp
 4) Fix the variables (more on it on the next topic).
 5) Run `terraform init` and then `terraform apply` on the pre3zoneocp.